Cinnamon and Kale

 Take care cutting the swede as raw swede is quite tough.
 You'll need a sharp knife.

-For a vegan or dairy free alternative, use olive oil instead of butter, or omit the fat altogether.
+For a vegan or dairy-free carrot and swede mash, use olive oil instead of butter, or omit the fat altogether.

 You could also add a little chopped roasted garlic, or chopped rosemary or thyme leaves.